alex-mocanu/Project/README.md

 1. Does the hour change have an immediate effect on the users' behavior?
 2. Does one of the hour changes (spring time or winter time) have a more drastic impact than the other?
-3. Does the hour change affect people in different locations in different ways?
+3. Does the hour change affect only digital behavior or also habits in terms of health?
-   Other questions may follow if we identify interesting patterns in the data.
+4. How long do users take to find a more conventional pace?

 # Dataset